Buckitup-chat/sync_test/docs/task.md

 # Sync Test Task Documentation

-- Server implements Phoenix Sync (Electric SQL)
-- Client should be built using Electric SQL write through the db approach https://electric-sql.com/docs/guides/writes#through-the-db.
-Tanstack and PGLite may help with this task.

-Local-first application.
+The ultimate goal of the task is to test out frontend side of [Phoenix Sync](https://www.youtube.com/watch?v=4IWShnVuRCg)

+#Task

+Build local first user Registry application.
-Built a User list with filtering by name.
+A list where users could be created and filtered by name.
-User has a name and public key.
+User is identified by public key.
 Public key is created using ECC secp256k1.
 Private key can be dropped (is not used in this app)

+The app should be built using [Electric SQL write through the db approach](https://electric-sql.com/docs/guides/writes#through-the-db).

+## Workflows

-Main workflow scenario:
+### Main workflow scenario:
  - Open the app in two browsers (A and B)
  - Browser A adds a new user
  - Browser B should see the new user